3000 Scope and Eligibility

 DFPS Rules, 40 TAC §705.101(2)

-If an adult (or an emancipated minor) is eligible for an APS investigation and protective services, the APS specialist assesses whether the allegation is consistent with the definition of abuse, neglect, or financial exploitation.
-If it is, then the APS specialist investigates the allegation.
+If an adult (or an emancipated minor) is eligible for an APS investigation and protective services, the APS specialist investigates allegations that meet all the following criteria:

 See: